 - The advice of these advisers is limited to generic advice and financial

 - They act as fiduciaries.
-Those who place client best interest first.
-They are the best
+Those who place the client's best interest first.
+They are

 - All they sell is plans.
 For the unwealthy, the need is often to create wealth.
 These

 advisers provide wealth creation strategies in their financial plans.